Skip to content

 The Behringer PSU2496 uses linear voltage regulators for+/-15V audio supplies.

 From my experience, these things don't fail because of poor design, sub-standard components or build quality.
 They fail because they're old.
 A lot of heat is generated by the power supply and devices will eventually succumb to thermal stress.
 It's that simple.
-When it comes to current requirements and provision, it's difficult to tell how much headroom exists between what the PSU2496 can provide and what the DEQ2496 needs.
-One could argue that the reason the PSU2496 runs so hot is because there isn't much headroom and that the power supply is actually running near to the edge of its limits.
+When it comes to current provision, it's difficult to tell what margins exist between the PSU2496 rated currents and what the DEQ2496 pulls off each supply.
+One could argue that the reason the PSU2496 runs so hot is because there isn't much margin at all and that the power supply is actually running near to the edge of its limits.

 In the event of PSU failure, swapping out the through-hole electrolytic capacitors for high-temperature rated, low ESD equivalents, can help but sometimes other components fail and fault-finding a switched-mode power supply can be quite challenging, even with the appropriate technical literature.
 The wire-wound components are of particular concern as it's virtually impossible to acquire these as spare parts.